University-Driven Research Approach

 The research carried out by American Studies, by and large, mirrors the main concentrations in our educational agenda.
 At the heart of our research efforts, and hence of our curriculum, are three separate themes.
-Within the Master’s track, these themes are reflected in three different specialization students can take.

 Given the nature of American Studies, the key distinguishing feature of our research as well as in our teaching is that it is truly interdisciplinary in approach in which the individual researchers actively work across different disciplines and methodologies as opposed to, for example, research on American topics carried out in the History Department, which would generally reflect historical approaches only.

 The same is true for our teaching agenda: individual teachers are required to be versatile in more than one discipline as all major survey courses combine a range of disciplinary areas, approaches, methodologies, and data sets.
 Aligned with our teaching practices, our research is generally problem-driven as well as theory-driven.
 That is to say, we explore specific issues that are controversial, contested, or under-investigated, and then seek to resolve these issues through the generalization of our findings, incorporating elements associated with both the structure and the process of the phenomena we study.
 Among the themes we are currently exploring are: